Alfresco/alfresco-dockerfiles-bakery/README.md

 ## Architecture choice

-The image architecture defaults to the building system's architecture.
-To modify it, you need to adjust the `TARGET_ARCH` variable in the Bake file to a specific architecture, such as `linux/amd64`.
+The image architecture defaults to the building system's architecture when the `TARGET_ARCH` is empty.
+To modify it, you need to adjust variable in the Bake file to a specific architecture, such as `linux/amd64`.

 ```